matthewtkouchi/automated_test_bed/Readme.txt

 /* HOW TO GET STARTED */
 The user can run the auto.py executable to run the script.

 For developers, all the required packages are listed in requirements.txt.
-To install the neccesary packages run 'pip install -r requirements.txt' in the terminal.
+To install the neccesary packages cd into the src directory from the terminal.
+Then run 'pip install -r requirements.txt'.
 After the installation is complete, the user may run the auto.py script and make any neccesary changes.